argoapp-live/argo-api/README.md

 > Important Notice: ArGo is in its Alpha stage.
 If you have a suggestion, idea, or find a bug, please report it!
 The ArGo team will not be held accountable for any funds lost.

 ## About ArGo
-ArGo is a simple & powerful platform to deploy your frontend app to Arweave Permaweb where your app will live for eternity.
+ArGo is a simple & powerful platform to deploy your frontend app to Decentralised Cloud Protocol.

 ## Installation for argo-api development
 Follow below steps to run ARGO API in your local